edchau/HarvardX-PH526x/README.md

 This collection of six case studies from different disciplines provides opportunities to practice Python research skills.

 **Weeks 5: Case Studies**
-Linear Regression, Logistic Regression, Random Forest Case Study
+Linear Regression, Logistic Regression, Random Forests for Regression and Classifcation